-This is a course designed and offered for students in the pre nursing program and certain majors in the Department of Health Science.
+This course is designed and offered for students in the Department of Health Science.
 It covers the morphology of the tissues, organs and organ systems of humans.
 The laboratory portion of the course focuses on mammalian dissection.
 Prerequisites: Students must complete one of the following course groups: BIO 101 and BIO 102; BIO 103; BIO 105; or HSC 160.
 Corequisite: BIO 205L

 BIO 206 Anatomy and Physiology II / BIO 206L Anatomy and Phys.
-II Lab 4 credits

-This course is a continuation of Anatomy & Physiology I that focuses on the functions of human tissues, organs and organ systems.
+II Lab 4 credits This course is a continuation of Anatomy & Physiology I that focuses on the functions of human tissues, organs and organ systems.
 The laboratory exercises focus on the normal and abnormal functioning of human systems.
 Prerequisites: BIO 205.
 Corequisite: BIO 206L